kadras-io/package-for-knative-serving/README.md

 | `workloads.controller.replicas` | `1` | The number of replicas for this Deployment.
 In order to enable high availability, it should be greater than 1. |
 | `workloads.webhook.minReplicas` | `1` | The minimum number of replicas as controlled by a HorizontalPodAutoscaler.
 In order to enable high availability, it should be greater than 1. |

-Settings for the Knative Serving ConfigMaps.
+Configuration stored in the `config-deployment` ConfigMap.

 | Config | Default | Description |
 |-------|-------------------|-------------|